fedevaltrui/webhook-transformation-hub/README.md

 # Webhook Transformation Hub

 ## What is this?
 Webhook Transformation Hub is a lightweight ingestion and routing service for multi-tenant webhook capture.
-It provides a public ingest endpoint per workspace and keeps a durable record of every request for later delivery, inspection, and transformation.
+It provides a public ingest endpoint per workspace and keeps a durable record of every request for delivery, inspection, and transformation.

 The project is built on .NET 10 Minimal APIs with PostgreSQL for persistence and Redis (reserved for worker usage).
 The current milestone focuses on API key security, endpoint registry, and ingest capture.